-However, amongst those with no diagnosis, it has become common practice to take various ‘tests’ (whether online or in a publication) for such disorders as Asperger’s Syndrome (AS).
+It has become common practice to take various ‘tests’ (whether online or in a publication) to determine whether you, or someone you know, is Autistic.
 But ASC is complicated.
 It is why these tests are dubious in their accuracy to say the least.
 You will need a thorough, expert assessment to truly determine if ASC is indicated.

 Milestones is able to give you a thorough, expert assessment.

 ASC cannot be identified by a simple unique series of symptoms or states of mind.
 It is not an illness.
 Also many of the most common ‘symptoms’ are shared with other disorders, for instance certain forms of Attention Deficit Hyperactivity Disorder (ADHD), Hypersensitivity, Sensory Processing Disorder (SPD), Dyslexia, Dyspraxia and such like.
 It is easy for those without any great experience to confuse ASC with any one of a number of more common disorders.
 Indeed, the assessment is further complicated by the fact that Autistics frequently suffer from one or other of these disorders alongside their Autism.

 What should be looked for is, rather, a set of indicators, a wealth of factors that when put together and with evidence of certain corroborative ‘core’ factors can lead to no other conclusion than that the person being assessed truly has ASC.
 It requires a detailed knowledge and understanding of ASC such as Milestones is able to offer.